 You might recall from reading my site, we employ a two-pronged approach for our personal investments.

 One – we invest in mainly Canadian dividend paying stocks for passive income.
-Our goal is to earn $30,000 per year from Canadian companies in taxable and tax-free accounts by the end of 2023.
-This goal is aggressive but within reach.
+Our long-term goal is to earn $30,000 per year from Canadian companies in taxable and tax-free accounts..
+This goal is very aggressive but within reach.

 Two – we invest in a couple of low-cost, diversified Exchange Traded Funds (ETFs) inside our RRSPs.
 Although we have a bias to owning dividend paying stocks across our portfolio (for income) I’ve learned to appreciate the lazy, simple but effective approach that passive investing can bring.
 We use ETFs for mainly international investments.

 Projected liabilities by the end of 2023:

 - None.
 Another goal of ours is to pay off the mortgage by this date: 2023.
 At the time of this post we currently have only a small car-loan on the books for another 6 months.
-That’s all the debt we have but it’s enough.
 As we get older it would be nice to pay cash for our (used) cars.

 Ultimately our goal is to enter semi-retirement without any debt and some passive income derived from our investments to pay for all basic living expenses (those are, property taxes, home maintenance, household utilities, food and insurance).
 There is a great deal of discipline ahead of us but there’s also some optimism we’re on a good path while taking time to enjoy today – that’s important.